 Leukemia niche – Hong Qian group

-Our mission on research and education is to understand the role of mesenchymal niche in leukemia and tissue regeneration with the ultimate goal of identifying novel therapeutic strategies to improve treatment outcome in patients.
-The research group aims to build and nourish the niche for the team members to grow, while creating a supportive niche for our research projects.
+Our mission on research and education is to understand the role of mesenchymal niche in leukemia and tissue regeneration with the ultimate goal of identifying novel therapeutic strategies to improve treatment outcomes in patients with blood cancers.
+Meanwhile, we aim to build a nurturing niche for the team members to grow, while creating a supportive niche for our research projects.

 Open positions